-Our initial basic setup allows us to create signed key-pairs in a JSON file.
-This consist of the public keys of wallets, together with a score between 0 and 100.
-Here, 100 symbolizes maximum available trust.
-Upon creation, records are initialized on the JSON file.
+The workflow of the EuroToken app is illustrated in Figure 1.
+The first two steps are related to the general money transfer mechanism that was implemented beforehand.
+Our contributions can be summarised in the last three steps.
+Each user keeps a database consisting of the public keys of wallets, together with a score between 0 and 100.
+Here, an unknown public key receives a trust score of 0, while 100 symbolizes maximum available trust.
+When the users want to send money, they scan the QR of the receiving party.
 Upon trying to complete a transaction, we go through our collected records and see if we can find a matching public key of the peer we are interacting with.
 If we cannot find this, the user is informed that we currently have no information on this user.
-Alternatively, if we do find a key-pair, we read the trust score from the database.
-We define some thresholds, as can be seen in Figure 1, where we give a color indication based on the value associated with the key.
-How this would look to the end user is shown in Figure 2.
+Alternatively, if we do find a key pair, we read the trust score from the database.
+We define some thresholds, as can be seen in Figure 2, where we give a color indication based on the value associated with the key.
+How this would look to the end-user is shown in Figure 3.